 Do I need both an MPO and a civil protective order?

-If you already have a CPO, you can still ask for an MPO.
-The terms of an MPO cannot contradict (go against) the terms of a CPO.
-An MPO can possibly place more restrictions on the abuser than a CPO and it could apply to the Service member even while s/he is overseas (unlike a CPO).1
+If you already have a CPO, you can still ask for an MPO and vice versa.
+The terms of an MPO cannot go against (contradict) the terms of a CPO.
+In fact, an MPO could possibly place more restrictions on the abuser than a CPO.
+Also, an MPO could apply to the service member even while s/he is overseas, unlike a CPO.1

-1Department of Defense Instruction, Number 6400.06, Incorporating Change 1, September 20, 2011, sections 184.108.40.206.3; 220.127.116.11.1
+1 Department of Defense Instruction, Number 6400.06, Incorporating Change 4, May 26, 2017